stimulant/ampm/README.md

     // Restart the app on this schedule -- see cronmaker.com for the format.
     "restartSchedule": null,

-    // A list of hostnames to ping.
-An error is logged when they go down and return.
-    "pingList": null,

-    // The number of pings which can be lost before an error is logged.
-    "pingLostCount": 5,

     // Restart the app if it uses more than this much memory.
     "maxMemory": Infinity,